BladeBotList/discord-bot-best-practices/README.md

 this is by including it in your bot's presence.)
 The alternative is brute-forcing punctuation characters to find it, which will be difficult for bots following 2 and 3.
 Plus, a mention is the most unique prefix of all.
+11. **Your bot must have a well-organized code.** If your bot is not open-source, still try to keep code organized so that you can make changes without getting too confused, and if open-source is even better, because people will see the great programmer you are!
+I recommend using the prettier and the eslint.

 If you have an idea for an addition or change to this document, please make a pull request and we can discuss it.